 With that line added we’ll now be able to access the site at http://precious.htb/.

 Taking a look at the site it converts web pages to a PDF document.
-We’ll test it out by hosting a python HTTP server using the command “python -m http.sever 9001” then on the website enter “http://<host ip>:9001/” where <host ip> is your hosts IP address.
+We’ll test it out by hosting a python HTTP server using the command “python -m http.sever 9001” then on the precious website enter “http://<host ip>:9001/” where <host ip> is your IP address (the one on the HTB network).

 Next, download the PDF document.
 We are going to analyse the PDF document that was created using exiftool.